 CES aggregate statistics

-The main aggregate results of the CES are published on the ECB’s website every month.
+The main aggregate results of the CES are published on the ECB’s website in the first 10-15 days of every month.
 The dataset available in this section of the CES webpages contains all the figures on which the four topical reports from the “Latest results” section are based.
 The indicators included in these reports cover the main areas for which the survey regularly gathers information, either on a monthly or quarterly basis.
 For more information on how these aggregate indicators are computed, please refer to the guide below.

 The CES microdata published on the ECB’s website follow a quarterly release schedule.
 They are individual-level datasets structured according to the survey modules: background, monthly and quarterly.
 Furthermore, the monthly and quarterly files are split by year.
 Metadata information on variable names, value labels and the number of observations in each survey round is also provided.
 The microdata guide below provides a comprehensive overview of all the variables currently included in the available set of microdata.